Patrick Jameson: Wing leader

 By this time Jameson was married; he had known his wife Hilda née Webster since high school and she travelled to the United Kingdom earlier in the year to join him.
 In the New Year Honours of 1942, he was mentioned in despatches for his war service.
 He continued to lead the Wittering wing through much of 1942 but in August, Jameson commanded a wing specially formed to provide cover for the Dieppe Raid of 19 August.
-Flying with No. 485 Squadron, he took part in four sweeps that day, destroying a Focke Wulf Fw 190 on one of them.
+Flying with No. 485 Squadron, he took part in four sweeps that day, destroying a Focke-Wulf Fw 190 fighter on one of them.
 In December, he was posted to North Weald to command the Norwegian Spitfire Wing, made up of Nos.
 331 and 332 Squadrons.
 Over the next several weeks, he flew on 21 operations.
 In early February 1943, he narrowly avoided being shot down when, having become separated from his wingmen, he was attacked over St. Omer by a group of Fw 190s.
 His cannons became jammed early in the engagement and he had to dive away, losing the Fw 190s in the clouds.
 Despite a faulty compass he was able to make his way back to his airfield.
 Later in the month, he destroyed two Fw 190s while escorting Consolidated B-24 Liberator heavy bombers to Dunkirk; the wing claimed seven enemy aircraft destroyed that day.
 In early March he claimed another Fw 190 as probably destroyed.
 For his services as wing leader, Jameson was awarded the Distinguished Service Order.
 The citation, published on 9 March, read:

 In May 1943, James was posted to the staff at the headquarters of No. 11 Group, working in a training and planning capacity.
 His role later expanded to responsibility for planning fighter operations for the group, at times bringing in support from neighbouring Nos.
 10 and No. 12 Groups.
 In October, he was awarded the Norwegian War Cross by the King of Norway.

 In July 1944 Jameson took command of No. 122 Wing, which was composed of three North American P-51 Mustang-equipped squadrons and operating from Normandy at the time.
 The role of the wing was to provide air support for the advancing Allied forces, attacking German transportation and infrastructure.
 Later in the year, his wing was involved in Operation Market Garden.
 In October, the Mustang squadrons forming his wing returned to England and were replaced with four squadrons of Hawker Tempests.
 These continued to operate in support of the advancing Allied ground forces.
 By April, it was operating from Fassberg, in Germany, and had been joined by a squadron of Gloster Meteor jet fighters.
 Shortly after the end of the war in Europe, Jameson was mentioned in despatches in the King's Birthday Honours.
-He ended the war as a flying ace, credited with nine enemy aircraft destroyed, one probable and another shared, two damaged and two shared destroyed on water.
+He ended the war as a flying ace, credited with nine German aircraft destroyed, one probable and another shared, two damaged and two shared destroyed on water.